efskap/sefr/readme.md

 - [x] Browser launching
 - [x] Selection of suggestions w/ prefix edge cases
 - [x] TOML file config
-- [ ] Use real cursor for rendering input buffer
+- [ ] Use real cursor for rendering input buffer, and be able to move it
 - [ ] Configurable keybindings
+- [ ] Better feedback for when suggestion endpoints misbehave
+- [ ] CLI args, e.g. providing the initial input buffer through an argument for aliasing.